geomio/CurrencyExchangeProject/readme.md

 1.Working internet connection
 2.a code editor such as Visual Studio Code
 3.A git terminal such as Git bash
+4.Node needs to be installed

 ## instructions/ add api instruction for user

-1.
-2.open git terminal and navigate to empty folder or desktop 3.clone using git terminal git clone url https://github.com/geomio/CurrencyExchangeProject.git 4.You need to go to hkfgjhfgjhj and register for a free api code.
+1.Check out my github page for current project updates https://github.com/geomio 2.Open git terminal and navigate to empty folder or desktop 3.Clone using git terminal git clone url https://github.com/geomio/CurrencyExchangeProject.git 4.You need to go to https://www.exchangerate-api.com/ and register for a free api code.
 It should look like a random combo of letters and numbers 00a00a000a000a00000a00aa - this example api will not work
-5.in the root folder make .env file
-6.in env file add API_KEY=00a00a000a000a00000a00aa
+5.navigate to root folder using terminal make .env file 6.In env file using code editor add API_KEY="replace with your api key" 7.save project
+8.in root file directory open git terminal
+9.run npm install in git terminal
+10.run npm start to open project in browser
+11.when project opens click start button
+12.enter amount of us dollars whole amount and three letter all caps ISO code 13.click convert to have results displayed on html page 14.user can click the text in html that says -click me to show/hide useable iso codes- to toggle available iso codes from api 15.user can type different ISO codes, USD number amounts and click convert again to see different conversions 16.User can clear and reset page by refreshing browser.

 # Known Bugs
-I have not tested this project on apple products or android, and may have issues but should be find for mac users.
+1.I have not tested this project on apple products or android, and may have issues but should be find for mac users.
+2.On small displays text may be hard to read.

 # contact details

-*Check is on my github page.
+*Check contact info on my github page.

-## Technologies Used

 # License

+CC0 LICENSE FREE FOR USE